SeparateRecords/nightcore/README.md

 - The operator is less readable in context
 - You need to use a function

+There is also an equivalent async function in its own namespace (`nightcore.aio`).

 ```python
 import nightcore as nc